 30 Predictions in History That Came True

-That jetpacks promise wasn't spot-on.
-But everything else was.
+The jetpacks weren't spot-on.
+But plenty else was.

 Of all the future predictions made in Stanley Kubrick's masterpiece, 2001: A Space Odyssey, there's one that the movie got entirely right.
 It's not the lunar colonies or zero-gravity stewardesses, but rather the tablet used by astronauts that looks almost identical to today's iPads.